English - Bachelor of Arts

 English Honours

 The Bachelor of Arts (BA) English Honours degree program requires students to complete 120 credits of non-duplicative coursework.
-The English Honours program is comprised of 63 to 84 credits.
-Students must complete a minimum of 12 ENGL credits at the 400-level including ENGL 499.
-Students in the Honours degree must also take three credits in each of Canadian, British, and American literature.
-These may be duplicative within the five time periods and the General Honours Requirements.
-ENGL 211 cannot be used to fulfill the minimum requirements of the English Honour program.
+The English Honours degree is 63 - 84 non-duplicative English credits with a minimum 36 credits at the senior-level.
+Students must complete a minimum of 12 credits at the 400-level, including ENGL 499, and may complete a maximum of 9 CRWR credits toward the Honours.
+(Students wishing to complete more than 9 credits in CRWR should declare a minor in CRWR as part of their honours degree.)
+Students in English Honours must also take 3 credits designated Canadian or Indigenous Literature.
+These may be duplicative within the required course groupings.
+ENGL 211 may not be used as credit toward the honours requirements.

 Students have the option of completing a minor within the requirements of the English Honours program.
 Minors are comprised of 18 senior-level credits.